NLnetLabs/krill/doc/development/multi_user/authentication.md

 access tokens or entire request/response exchanges with the OP.
 The implementation endeavours to hide this complexity from the end user while still giving them meaningful errors in the Lagosta web user interface.

+This provider uses the same approach as the `ConfigFileAuthProvider` to create and cache encoded encrypted structured bearer tokens.
+See above for more details.

+#### Known issues

+Unfortunately the provider is implemented using synchronous Rust code while the `openidconnect` crate uses a version of `reqwest` which uses its own async runtime around an asynchronous implementation.
+This caused failures reportedly to do with multiple async runtimes when used in Krill, perhaps some interaction with the existing Tokio runtime that Krill uses.
+Switching the provider over to be asynchronous is also non-trivial due to the lack of stable Rust support for async traits.
+The end result is that currently the OpenID Connect support in Krill brings in a second older copy of the `reqwest` dependency that is synchronous internally rather than the asynchronous version used by the rest of Krill.

+#### Infinite flexibility

+There is a lot of room in the specifications for supporting additional features and OPs can structure claim responses seemingly however they like.
+The incomplete final standardization of logout and varied state of deployment of certain optional features further complicates interoperation with actual OPs.

+This implementation tries to flexible where it seems to be needed to enable a reasonable quality of integration with the OP and to enable a reasonable end-user experience:

+- Support for various logout behaviours (e.g. AWS Cognito only supports a non-standard logout endpoint, one potential customer wanted control over where users were redirected to after logout, and one tested OP deployment claimed support for OAuth 2.0 Token Revocation but was not standards compliant meaning we couldn't automatically use that approach but need to be able to turn that feature off).
+- Support for refresh tokens and extending the login session with the OP (but not all OPs support or permit refresh tokens).
+- JMESPath and regular expression based support for arbitrary parsing and extraction of claim values from OP token and user info endpoint responses.
+- Limited support for passing custom login related parameters such as scopes and other parameters.